energietransitie/twomes-presence-detector-firmware/README.md

 The Twomes Presence-Detector example sends [generic data sent by any Twomes measurement device](https://github.com/energietransitie/twomes-generic-esp-firmware#readme) to a Twomes server.
 In particular, it also sends presence detection data to the Twomes server.

 ## Deploying
 To deploy this software, see the [deploying section in the twomes-generic-esp-firmware library documentation](https://www.energietransitiewindesheim.nl/twomes-generic-esp-firmware/deploying/prerequisites/).
+The firmware needed can be found as a [release from this repository](./releases).

 ## Developing
 To develop software for, or based on this software, see the [developing section in the twomes-generic-esp-firmware library documentation](https://www.energietransitiewindesheim.nl/twomes-generic-esp-firmware/starting/prerequisites/)